 If an error occurs while the product is booting, an error message appears on the control-panel display.
-The user can access the Preboot menus.
+This error may prevent the unit from booting up, which makes accessing menus impossible.
+To assist in these cases, the user can access the Preboot menus.
+The preboot menus allow several operations to be performed in an attempt to correct the cause of the error.
 The Error menu item will not be seen if an error did not occur.